Personalizing the dashboard for preschool impact

 The project was led by one project manager, one product designer, one game-art designer and two developers (web and iOs).

-• Personalization Drives Engagement: Tailoring the app experience to the specific needs and behaviors of users is critical, especially for early education where parents are involved in the decision-making process.
+Personalization drives engagament- The user gets more out of your product, and you earn their respect!
+Tailoring the app experience to the specific needs and behaviors of users is not just beneficial but critical, especially for early education where parents are involved in the decision-making process.

 Comments